 INSTITUTE OF LEADERSHIP DEVELOPMENT (ILD)

-ILD erstwhile Institute of Labour Development wasestablished in 1992 by your Company.
-ILD is working towards its mission to buildcapacities hone up and infuse leadership skills among all levels of human resources inall types of organizations i.e. business and corporate entities Banks SMEs NGossocial action groups key developmental sectors like education health energy and environment and thewide sweep of the government sector.
+Institute of Leadership Development (ILD)-erstwhile Institute of Labour Development wasestablished in 1992 by your Company.
+ILD is working towards its mission to buildcapacities hone up and infuse leadership skills among all levels of human resources inall types of organizations i.e. business and corporate entities Banks SMEs NGossocial action groups key developmental sectors like education health energy andenvironment and in the wide sweep of the government sector.

 ILD is also engaged in imparting skill development programmes for the unemployed youthsof the state of Rajasthan and giving them job placements with the CSR fund support fromdifferent organizations.
 ILD is also an empanelled agency with Rajasthan Skill andLivelihoods Development Corporation (RSLDC) Jaipur to carry out skill developmentprogrammes in the areas of Textile technology Fashion technology Hospitality etc.